 Like a lot of things in life, the third times a charm, and this year I stumbled on my own black staining polypore.
 It was early August, and I was checking one of my burr oak spots for porcini.

-Like hens and chickens, Meripilus sumstinei is a wood parasite, infecting trees and eating them from the inside out, appearing in a rosette shape similar to hens and others like Bonderzewia berkleyi.
+Like hens and chickens of the woods mushrooms, Meripilus sumstinei is a wood parasite, infecting trees and eating them from the inside out, appearing in a rosette shape similar to hens and others like Bonderzewia berkleyi.
 Mine was growing on a burr oak stump, in an area typically rife with hens, albeit at least a month early.

 The smell, noticeable from a distance, was intense, to say the least.
-It's a complex aroma, that, to me evokes something like a hen of the woods crossed with a touch of black trumpet, and really begs, no, pleads, to come back to the kitchen with you.
+It's a complex aroma, that, to me evokes something like a hen of the woods crossed with a touch of black trumpet mushrooms, begging to come back to the kitchen with you.